2004 United States Senate election in Illinois: Obama vs. Ryan

-Although their sensational nature made the revelations fodder for tabloid and television programs specializing in such stories, the files were also newsworthy because of questions about whether Ryan had accurately described the documents to GOP party leaders.
-Prior to release of the documents, Ryan had told leading Republicans that five percent of the divorce file could cause problems for his campaign.
-But after the documents were released, GOP officials including state GOP Chair Judy Baar Topinka said they felt Ryan had misleadingly indicated the divorce records would not be embarrassing.
+Although some initial reaction sympathized with the couple, the sensational and sexual nature of the allegations made the revelations fodder for tabloid newspapers and television programs.
+The files also raised questions about whether Ryan had accurately described the documents to Republican leadership.
+Prior to release of the documents, Ryan had reportedly told leading Republicans that "five percent" of the divorce file could cause problems for his campaign.
+After the documents were released, Republican officials including state party chair Judy Baar Topinka said they felt Ryan had misleadingly indicated the divorce records would not be embarrassing.
+Some Republicans called for Ryan to withdraw from the race, and his campaign effectively ended less than a week after the records were unsealed, on June 25.
+Topinka, who was considering running herself, claimed that his decision was "a personal one" and that the state party had not pressured him to withdraw.

-That charge of dishonesty led to intensifying calls for Ryan's withdrawal, though Topinka, who was considering running herself, said after the June 25 withdrawal that Ryan's "decision was a personal one" and that the state GOP had not pressured Ryan to drop out.
-Ryan's campaign ended less than a week after the custody records were opened, and Ryan officially filed the documentation to withdraw on July 29, 2004.
-Obama was left without an opponent.
+Ryan officially filed documentation to withdraw his name from the ballot on July 29, leaving the Republican Party without a candidate and Obama effectively unopposed.
+As the Ryan campaign collapsed, Obama delivered the keynote address at the 2004 Democratic National Convention on July 27.
+The speech was widely praised and pushed Obama into national political stardom.